Contact us for more info about Mystical Bhutan 15 day Biking Adventure

 Biking: 70 km

-It is an interesting ride today as we head over one pass, Yontong La (28 km), you can still see the old trade route that runs parallel with the pass before heading downhill for 24 km through the fir, then pine and bamboo forests before reaching Zungney.
-The final leg of the ride we have a gradual climb to Kiki La before descending down to Jakar, also known as Bumthang.
+It's an interesting ride today, because as you head over the pass of Yontong La (28 km), you can still see the old trade route that runs parallel with the pass.
+Now its a 24 km descent through the fir, then pine and bamboo forests before reaching Zungney.
+The final leg is a gradual climb to Kiki La before descending to Jakar, also known as Bumthang.

 Meals: Breakfast, Lunch, Dinner